Chestnut Paste

 Instructions

-The Ultimate Chestnut Paste
+Chestnut Paste 1

 chestnut paste Agrimontana

-Chestnut Paste From Scratch
+Chestnut Paste 2

 • Delicious cooked chestnuts are available in jars.
 You can also buy them frozen, either raw or pre-cooked.

-• To make the paste: Warm the peeled and cooked chestnuts in boiling water for a couple of minutes, and drain.
-In a small saucepan, combine the glucose, water, sugar, and vanilla and bring to a boil and cook for 2 minutes on medium heat.
-Place the cooked chestnuts in a food processor, pour in the hot syrup, and pulse until a smooth paste forms.
+• Warm the peeled and cooked chestnuts in boiling water for a couple of minutes, and drain.
+In a small saucepan, combine the glucose, water, sugar, and vanilla and bring to a boil and cook for 2 minutes on medium heat until sugar is completely dissolved.

 Storage